ultimate271/notes/sanderson/mistbornTFE06.02.md

 Good thing that worked, Vin thought, leaping over the groaning body of the first Inquisitor.
 Wasn’t sure about those eyes of theirs.

+#### Vin makes her way into the inner room to find nothing remarkable
 She threw her weight against the door, flaring pewter and tossing up another handful of dust to keep the remaining Inquisitor from targeting any metals on her body.
 She didn’t turn back to fight the two further—not with the trouble